ACOTE® Accreditation Action

 Suggestions to Enhance the Program

-Suggestions: Suggestions are items relating to broadening or enrichment of programs.
+- Suggestions are items related to broadening or enrichment of programs.
 They are listed in order of the Standards and may be accompanied by an explanation.
-(Reference to the number of the related Standard appears after each Suggestion.)
-No response is required.
+No response from the program is required.

 Areas of non-compliance: NONE